Kyle-Pinkham/Branching_Merging/README.md

 Why didn't it take my branch changes when I commited it to the web?

 There must have been an issue because it worked when I rebased the master.
 A problem with the code maybe?

+Apparently it is just a matter of waiting for it to post to the server.